AdobeDocs/experience-manager-65.en/help/assets/enhanced-smart-tags.md

 ### On-demand tagging {#on-demand-tagging}

-You can trigger the tagging workflow from the following to instantly tag your assets:
+You can trigger the tagging workflow from the workflow console or from the timeline to instantly tag your assets.

-* Workflow console
-* Timeline

 >[!NOTE]
 >